Helping people make positive changes in their lives with mentoring, support and personal development

 Proposed by Kelly Round; seconded by Robert Green.

-Beth Thomas (lead on Safeguarding)
+Beth Thomas (Director of Safeguarding)